zeenashub12/celo-farcaster-frames/celo-paybot-template/README.md

 # Celo x Farcaster Frame for a Simple Paybot

 This demo project is based on the [Farcaster V2 Frame](https://docs.farcaster.xyz/developers/frames/v2/getting-started).
 The project demonstrates a simple Farcaster paybot frame that allows users to search for people on Farcaster and tip them with Celo tokens.
+You can test the project with the live deployed version : [https://farcaster-frame-celo-template.vercel.app/](https://farcaster-frame-celo-template.vercel.app/).

 ## Getting Started